How Do I Form an LLC in Colorado?

 First, you’ll need a unique LLC name—no two Colorado companies can have the same name.

-Do a search with the state’s name availability online tool.
-You may also want to consider checking the United States Patent and Trademark Office to see if businesses or products elsewhere use the name.
+Do a search with the state’s name availability search tool.
+You may also want to consider checking the United States Patent and Trademark Office to see if businesses or products elsewhere in the country use the name.
 That can give you an indication of whether there will be naming issues if you expand beyond Colorado.

-Every LLC in Colorado is required to include one of the following terms and/or abbreviations in their entity name:
+Every LLC in Colorado is required to include one of the following terms or abbreviations in its entity name:

 • Limited Liability Company